ModRealms-Network/The-Midnight/GRADLE.md

-# The Gradle project of the Midnight
+# The Gradle project of The Midnight

 The Midnight is divided into four projects: